yunchang-z/neu502b-lab/README.md

 bash Miniconda3-latest-Linux-x86_64.sh
 ```

-If you're on a Mac, using the following instead:
+If you're on a Mac, use the following instead:

 ```
 cd ~